grohith327/jax-js/README.md

 ## Next on Eric's mind

+- Stuff to do for mandelbrot: arange, linspace, maybe comparisons?
 - How many threads to create per workgroup, depends on hardware
   - Need to break up kernel dispatches if workgroup count exceeds 65536
 - Think about two-stage `cumsum()`